 Can I use your community forums?

-Our Caffeinated Press Community site is intended to allow anyone — author or not — a chance to share information, collaborate about new ideas and to network with others.
+Our online forums are intended to allow anyone — author or not — a chance to share information, collaborate about new ideas and to network with others.

 - Post writing opportunities

 - Post links to stories about the state of the publishing industry

 For established groups that want to use the forum, we are happy to create a protected segment of the forum that only your group (and our admin team) can see.

 What are the standards of good conduct on the forums?